JohannesIBK/PostgreSQLBackup/README.md

 - Click on `Enable the Drive API`
 - Select `Desktop app`
 - Click on `CREATE`
-- Download the client configuration and move them to the python file
+- Download the client configuration and move them to the Python file

 #### Configure
 ```python